ReFS: Known problems

+Comparison with other file systems

+Like ReFS, ZFS, Bcachefs, and Btrfs are designed to integrate data protection, snapshots, and background error correction.

-In 2012, Phoronix wrote an analysis of ReFS vs Btrfs, a copy-on-write file system for Linux.
-Their features are similar, with both supporting checksums, RAID-like use of multiple disks, and error detection/correction.
-However, ReFS lacks copy-on-write snapshots and compression, both found in Btrfs and ZFS.
+In 2012, Phoronix wrote an analysis of ReFS vs Btrfs.
+At the time, their features were similar, with both supporting checksums, RAID-like use of multiple disks, and error correction.
+However, ReFS lacked copy-on-write snapshots and compression, both found in Btrfs and ZFS.

-In 2014, a review of ReFS and assessment of its readiness for production use concluded that ReFS had at least some advantages over two of its main file system competitors.
+In 2014, BetaNews wrote a review of ReFS and assessed its readiness for production use.
+The review concluded that ReFS had at least some advantages over two file systems then available for file servers running Unix-like operating systems, ZFS and ReiserFS.